🎯 Ready to improve your time? Get our proven training program

 HyroxDataLab Research Team

-Data-backed analysis from 10,000+ races
+Data-backed analysis from 700,000+ race results

-If you've just finished your first HYROX race—or you're training for one—you're probably wondering: "Is my time actually good?"
+If you've just finished your first HYROX race—or you're training for one—you're probably wondering: "Is my HYROX time actually good?"

 Men (Open/Individual)